Abdul-Barri/altschool-cloud-exercises/README.md

 # altschool-cloud-exercises
-This repo contains the submissions to the each exercise in the Altschool Cloud Engineering Lessons.
+This repo contains the submissions to each exercise in the Altschool Cloud Engineering Lessons.

 ## Exercise 1